aerojs/aero/docs/Controllers.md

 }
 ```

 The above controller works as a standalone (without any templates or other files required).
-Here's a controller that requires a `.jade` template inside the same directory when you use the `render` method of the response object:
+Here's a controller that requires a `.pug` template inside the same directory when you use the `render` method of the response object:

 ```js
 exports.get = (request, response) => {